Stagger Lee

 In "Stagger Lee," Cave retains the core elements of the original story, focusing on the violent confrontation between Stagger Lee and Billy Lyons.
 However, his version amplifies the themes of revenge and brutality, portraying Stagger Lee as a larger-than-life character embodying violence and defiance.
 The lyrics are vivid and evocative, depicting the aftermath of the legendary confrontation and the emotional turmoil surrounding it.

-Cave's version is coms directly from the tradition of prison toasts.
+Cave's version comes directly from the tradition of prison toasts, specifically one by Big Stick.
 These toasts emerged in American prisons and served as a form of spoken word or rhythmic storytelling, allowing inmates to share tales of crime, violence, and survival.
 Characterized by exaggerated characters and narratives, these toasts reflect the harsh realities of prison life and the culture surrounding it.

 Cave's interpretation delves into the psychological and existential aspects of the story, exploring themes of morality, power, and the human condition.
 The portrayal of Stagger Lee as both a villain and an anti-hero resonates with the complexities of the character, reflecting the enduring fascination with the Stagger Lee legend.